 Atop a western-style building on one side of the castle plaza is a terrace bar.
 It cost 1000 yen to enter, which included your first drink, and all drinks thereafter were 500 yen.
 Basically, it was a less than $5 for a cover charge and beers cost less than $5 each.
 It was quiet, it was relaxed, and it had this view…

 I probably sat there for two hours, just enjoying the view, drinking some beer, and writing away in my notebook.
 I could hear an occasional hubbub in the plaza below as a tour guide or megaphone-equipped entertainer riled up a crowd, but it was never loud enough at that distance to be a nuisance or disruptive.
 It was a better way to enjoy Osaka Castle than I could have imagined possible, and I savored every moment of it.
 Alas, eventually a chill set in and I decided to return to my hotel to get warmer clothes.

 That night I went out for my last dinner in Japan.
 I picked something obvious to mark the occasion: pizza.

 Worst.
 Segue.
 Ever.

 I ordered a carafe of wine and a seafood pizza.
-It had a bit of everything on it - squid, shrimp (still in its shell), mussels, a couple other things I couldn’t remember after the aforementioned carafe of wine.
+It had a bit of everything on it - squid, shrimp (still in its shell), mussels, and a couple other things I couldn’t remember after the aforementioned carafe of wine.
 The combination of pizza and mixed seafood was odd overall, but not terrible.
-It was a great pizza that was well made and high quality, but I’d probably go for a different type.
+It was a great pizza that was well made and high quality, but I’d go for a different flavor next time.

 After an ice cream dessert I felt like I’d run out of excuses to take up table space so I left to find a bar.
 And a bar I did find.
 Not just any bar, but Music Bar.
 At least, that’s what I think it was called.
 I tried finding the place on a map after the fact so I could link to it but haven’t been successful yet.